Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Acknowledgements

 \section{Acknowledgements}

-JHM and CLJ acknowledge funding from a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash221062).
-CLJ acknowledges funding from the Balliol College Dervorguilla Scholarship.
+CLJ and JHM acknowledge funding from a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash221062).
+CLJ gratefully acknowledges support from the Balliol College Dervorguilla Scholarship.
 We thank Micah Bowles and Sophie Jewell for useful suggestions, and also thank Gordon Richards, Bohan Yue, Leah Morabito and Nicholas Choustikov for insightful discussions.
+We also extend our thanks to the anonymous reviewer for their feedback and suggestions.
 IHW and MJJ acknowledge support from the Oxford Hintze Centre for Astrophysical Surveys which is funded through generous support from the Hintze Family Charitable Foundation.
 MJJ acknowledges support from a UKRI Frontiers Research Grant [EP/X026639/1], which was selected by the European Research Council.
 MJT acknowledges funding from UKRI grant ST/X001075/1.
 ALR acknowledges support from a Leverhulme Early Career Fellowship.
 This work made use of {\tt astropy} \citep[][]{astropy2013,astropy2018,astropy2022}, {\tt seaborn} \citep{seaborn}, {\tt matplotlib} \citep{numpy}, {\tt scikit-learn} \citep{scikit-learn}, {\tt scipy} \citep{scipy}, and {\tt numpy} \citep{numpy}. \\

 LOFAR data products were provided by the LOFAR Surveys Key Science project (LSKSP; \url{https://LOFAR-surveys.org/}) and were derived from observations with the International LOFAR Telescope (ILT).
 LOFAR \citep{LOFAR} is the Low Frequency Array designed and constructed by ASTRON.
 It has observing, data processing, and data storage facilities in several countries, which are owned by various parties (each with their own funding sources), and which are collectively operated by the ILT foundation under a joint scientific policy.
 The efforts of the LSKSP have benefited from funding from the European Research Council, NOVA, NWO, CNRS-INSU, the SURF Co-operative, the UK Science and Technology Funding Council, and the Jülich Supercomputing Centre.\\